Financial Consulting

 -

-The university lists its details in one currency, while your bank converts at its internal rate.
-The difference can be up to 5% of the amount.
+The university quotes its fees in one currency, while your bank converts at its own internal rate.
+The difference can reach 5% of the amount.

 -

-When transferring a large sum (a year's tuition), the bank may request proof of the source of funds — a contract with the university, an invoice.
-Without this the transfer is held up for a week.
+When you transfer a large sum (a year's tuition), the bank may ask for proof of where the money came from — a contract with the university, or an invoice.
+Without it, the transfer is held up for a week.

 -

-Scholarships from foundations or government grants often arrive in a local bank account.
-To receive them, you need to fill in the bank details correctly on the application.
-One wrong digit — and the money goes to the wrong place, with a refund taking months.
+Scholarships from foundations or government grants often land in a local bank account.
+To receive them, you must enter the bank details correctly on the application.
+One wrong digit and the money goes astray, with a refund taking months.

 What we do: